lundqvistr/manual_medfak_research_data/manual.md

 ### Syntax/scripts/do files
 We strongly recommend that you should work with "syntax" as a way to run your processing of data, i e setting up "code" which is stored in specific files for whatever you want to achieve, which subsequently can be executed.
 It is not uncommon that users begin with using menus rather than syntax, so it could be preceived as a hurdle.
 However, our experience that there are many advantages with using syntax, and not that many disadvantages:

-- You can add explanatory comments in the syntax files, making it much easier afterwars to see what you have done
+- You can add explanatory comments in the syntax files, making it much easier afterwards to see what you have done
 - A syntax files is a rather complete record of what you have done
 - If data is changed, e g additions of new records or the deletion of others, then going through all steps already done through the use of menus is often not possible or at least very demanding.
 With syntax it is often a matter of a few clicks.
 - In many statistical procedures there are options which might not be available in the menus